backstage/backstage/docs/publishing.md

 ### When the release workflow is not triggered for some reason, such as a GitHub incident

 Ask one of the maintainers to force push master back to a previous commit and then push the release merge commit again.
-This can break open pull requests and if that happens, we will have to go through each open pull request and rebase them with the new master base commit.